MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-for-vdi.md

 ### Set policies to limit calling features

-When users with this VDI Policysetting -DisableCallsAndMeetings $true policy to sign in to Teams on VDI, they shouldn't be able to:
+When users with this VDI Policy setting -DisableCallsAndMeetings $true to sign in to Teams on VDI, they shouldn't be able to:

 - Make calls.
 - Join meetings.